Learning with Unmasked Tokens Drives Stronger Vision Learners: Method

-\paragraph{Global contextualized supervision.} The crux of our solution lies in providing a more comprehensive contextualization of entire visual tokens.
-Here, we opt for the elements in the newly involved loss (dubbed global guidance loss $\mathcal{L}_{\text{GG}}$) in Eq.~\eqref{eq:mim_extended_loss}.
-First, for the global encoder $g$, we implement this by simply reusing the encoder $f_{\theta}$ to give the supervision back to $f_{\theta}$.
+The crux of our solution lies in \textit{learning unmasked tokens actively} from a more comprehensive contextualization of entire visual tokens.
+We opt for the elements in the newly involved loss (dubbed broader contextualization loss $\mathcal{L}_{\text{BC}}$) in Eq.~\eqref{eq:mim_extended_loss}.
+First, for the context encoder $g$, we implement this by simply reusing the encoder $f_{\theta}$ to give the supervision back to $f_{\theta}$.
 It performs like a token-level regression between the encoders.
-We opt for an efficient yet strong option, momentum networks~\cite{he2019moco, chen2021mocov3,grill2020byol,caron2020unsupervised}.
-The architecture consists of a momentum encoder and MLP head, which shares a nearly identical architecture to the online network.
+We employ an efficient yet strong option, momentum networks~\cite{he2019moco, chen2021mocov3,grill2020byol,caron2020unsupervised}.
+The architecture consists of a momentum encoder and MLP head, which is nearly identical to the learnable side.